telerik/blazor-docs/components/grid/editing/inline.md

     async Task<SampleData> ServiceMimicInsert(SampleData itemToInsert)
     {
         // in this example, we just populate the fields, you project may use
-        // something else or generate/return the updated item differently SampleData updatedItem = new SampleData()
+        // something else or generate the inserted item differently SampleData updatedItem = new SampleData()
         {
             // the service assigns an ID, in this sample we use only the view-model data for simplicity,